The Commandment to Establish Judicial Courts

 The Meaning

 If society is to function successfully, it must be able to impose on itself a legal structure to ensure adherence to core values.
-Peace and success among the members of a society can only be fostered if a righteous moral code is used to establish enforceable boundaries for people’s behavior.
-Every nation, state or province, and municipality is obligated to have a system of courts to uphold the Seven Noahide Commandments.
-Beyond this, all Gentile societies must also establish civil laws according to righteous principles, with civil courts rule on civil matters, since these inevitably arise in the normal functioning of people’s daily lives.
+Peace and success among the members of a society can only be fostered if a righteous moral code is used to establish enforceable boundaries of behavior.
+Every nation, state or province, and municipality is obligated to have a system of courts to uphold the Noahide Commandments.
+Beyond this, all societies must also establish civil laws according to righteous principles, with civil courts ruling on civil matters, since these inevitably arise in daily life.

-It is important to understand that if secular courts or governments decide that it is fitting for the overall good of the society, they have the authority to place legal limits on activities that G-d’s Torah leaves up to personal choice, if the restriction is acceptable to the population in general.
-Then by the Noahide “Law of Courts,” it becomes required of the citizens to observe that secular law, and the courts can apply any rule for non-capital punishment that the public in general accepts, as long as it is not cruel and unusual.
+For the good of the society, courts or governments may place necessary legal limits on activities that G-d’s Torah leaves up to personal choice, as long as the restrictions are acceptable to the population in general.
+Then by the Noahide “Law of Courts,” citizens are required to observe the secular law, and the courts can apply any non-capital punishment that the public in general accepts, as long as it is not cruel and unusual.
 This is called “going beyond the letter” of the Torah Law.
-For example, a court system has the right to limit the male citizens to only one legally contracted wife at a time (including both formally registered marriages and common-law marriages), if this is judged to be a benefit for the society.
+For example, a court system has the right to limit male citizens to only one legally contracted wife at a time (including both formally registered marriages and common-law marriages), if this is judged to be a benefit for the society.

-Furthermore, G-d’s known standards for moral human behavior are also part of G-d’s desire for “yishuv olom” (literally, “settling the world,” which is a Biblical term that refers to people making societies that are peaceful and proper in G-d’s eyes).
-Therefore, this is also a part of the Noahide obligation to promote “yishuv olom” – that people should be encouraged to act in ways that are morally proper according to G-d, or at least not to act in ways that are known from the Hebrew scriptures (which are authentic Divine revelation) to be abhorrent to G-d, whether or not the undesirable actions are actually liable to punishment according to the Torah’s Noahide Code.
+Furthermore, G-d’s known standards for moral human behavior are also part of His desire for “yishuv olom” (literally, “settling the world,” which is a Biblical term that refers to people making societies that are peaceful and proper in G-d’s eyes).
+Therefore, establishing righteous law and courts also falls under the Noahide obligation to promote “yishuv olom” – people should be encouraged to act in ways that are morally proper according to G-d, or at least refrain from acting in ways that are known from the Hebrew Scriptures (which are authentic Divine revelation) to be abhorrent to G-d.
+This applies whether or not the undesirable actions are actually liable to punishment according to the Torah’s Noahide Code.

 Even if there are no courts which expressly follow the Noahide Commandments, as in our day and age, every Gentile is still obligated to constrain himself or herself to believe in and follow the Seven Noahide Commandments.
 It is praiseworthy to encourage others to do so as well, and to support laws in your own society which move toward the letter and spirit of the Noahide Commandments.